MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 - Manually configuring wired or wireless connections on client computers.

 > [!NOTE]
-> The various configuration GUIs do not always show every technically possible option.
+> The various configuration GUIs don't always show every technically possible option.
 For example, Windows Server 2019 and earlier are unable to configure TEAP in UI.
 However, it is often possible to import an existing XML profile that has previously been configured.

 You can access the EAP properties for virtual private network (VPN) connections in the following ways: